zanshin/jtoh/DETAILS.md

 The end result is a date in the format YYYY-MM-DDTHH:MM:SS.
 Where a time is appended to a date, it cannot start with `00`.

+### Tags
+Convert `categories: value[, value, ...]` to

+    tags:
+    - value
+    - value

+Since dealing with an unknown number of optional groups in regex isn't really possible, there is a function that parses the incoming categories line and feeds the parsed result to a regex to update the stream.

 ### TOML vs. YAML Front Matter
 Originally I was going to convert all my posting to use a TOML formatted front matter.
 Later I